Health Benefits News & Events

 Would a termination be considered a qualifying event, allowing CalPERS members to change health plans?

 No, contract terminations are not considered a qualifying event to change health plans.
 Members would not be able to change health plans because of a termination.
-They would be eligible to change their coverage during our regularly scheduled open enrollment, which begins later this year with coverage effective Jan.
-1, 2026.
+They would be eligible to change their coverage during our regularly scheduled Open Enrollment period from September 15 through October 10, with coverage effective January 1, 2026.

 What is CalPERS’ policy on health provider disruptions?